-Menu/sequence: There are 44 exercises arranged into 9 categories (across 3 big pages.)
-You can freely navigate and select any exercise.
+Menu/sequence: The top menu has 14 categories, each leading to a sub-menu with exercises.
+48 total.
+You can freely navigate and select any.
 When you're inside of an exercise, double-tapping the upper-right circle returns to the menu.

 But you can also play exercises straight through.
 After "winning" an exercise, Again/Next buttons pop up.
-Next jumps straight to the next exercise, the same as if you returned to the menu and tapped to start the next one.
+Next jumps out and begins the next, the same as if you returned to the menu and tapped to start the next one.

 Progress: Most exercises get more difficult as you get correct answers.
 In general, no mistakes goes to the next, one mistake repeats the current difficulty, and two+ mistakes goes backwards.
 Some exercises run through a specific sequence, then randomly generate "hard" versions if you keep on.
 Some give random "version 1" problems for a while then switch to version 2, then 3 (like 3 mini-exercises in one.)
 Again/Next will pop up when you've answered everything it has to offer.
 "Again" will continue with more randomly generated problems and can be done as long as you like (it asks you Again/Next at intervals.)